kn100/telescan/README.md

 # 🖨️ Telescan

 Telescan is a Telegram Bot that allows you to use your Airscan compatible scanner from a conversation on Telegram.
+It will save your scans to a directory of your choosing, and optionally send them to you through Telegram.

 ![](https://github.com/kn100/telescan/raw/master/demo.gif)

-## But why?
+## Why?

 There are projects out there designed for document indexing and archiving.
 One such project is [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx)